tkardi/writeup/content/post/2018/07/22/from-points-to-polygons.md

 areas based on streets, rivers, settlement polygons, cadastral parcel data, and addresspoints with zip codes assigned.
-Basically the presented method could be used in different cases when point data needs to be _polygonized_ in a way that takes into account natural phenomena.
+Basically the presented method could be used in different cases when point data needs to be _polygonized_ in a way that takes into account natural or humanmade (linear) phenomena.

 It's still a very much work in progress and I'm mostly writing this down as a way to document it for myself.
 If you find it useful or interesting or have suggestions then feel free to ping me.

 ## Input data
-Settlement level admin units that are "stretched out" to the sea (self-made) Streets data from the Estonian Land Board's homepage Cadastral parcels from the Estonian Land Board's homepage River centerlines from the Ministry of Environment's open access WFS
+- Settlement level admin units that are "stretched out" to the sea (self-made).
+See [subdividing space](../../../07/21/subdividing-space/) for a discussion how it could be done.
+- Streets data from the Estonian Land Board's homepage
+- Cadastral parcels from the Estonian Land Board's homepage
+- River centerlines from the Ministry of Environment's open access WFS service

 ## Processing
-Data processing steps..
+As a first step we'd have to create some meaningful